lemlac/mulem/docs/reference.md

 #### Strings

 Strings are marked with quotation marks (`"…"`) *(also called double quotes)* and can be formatted with curly braces (`{expr}`) in the string.
 Use a backslash to write a literal opening curly brace (`\{`).
 Note that string insertion and named tuples both use curly braces.
 This shouldn't be an issue though since they're used in different contexts.
-Expression are implicitly converted to strings, so using `str()` or `~` isn't necessary.
+Expressions are implicitly converted to strings, so using `str()` or `~` isn't necessary.
 This string is only allowed on a single-line, but literal-line characters can be inserted with `\n`.

 ```
 name = "world"
 hello = "Hello, {name}!"
 helloEscaped = "Hello, \{name}!"
-lines = "This \n string \n as \n linebreaks."
+lines = "This \n string \n has \n linebreaks."
 ```

 Subsequent string literals will automatically concatenate, and the `++` operator can be used to concatenate non-literal strings.